SAP-samples/teched2025-AI166/exercises/ex3/README.md

 4. After clicking **Finish**, the storyboard will be updated with the UI component.
    <img src="images/configured-storyboard.png" alt="UI Storyboard" width="800" />

 The MDK project is generated in the Project Explorer and automatically deployed to Mobile Services.
 This may take up to *90 seconds*.
-In the meantime, you can either try the optional [Exercise 3.6](#exercise-36-j4c-queries-optional) or proceed directly to the [Summary](#summary).
+In the meantime, you can either try the optional [Exercise 3.6](#exercise-36-joule-for-consultants-queries-optional) or proceed directly to the [Summary](#summary).

-## Exercise 3.6 J4C Queries *(Optional)*
+## Exercise 3.6 Joule for Consultants Queries *(Optional)*

-1. In a new tab, launch J4C: [https://ai166-ftaiywgj.eu10.sapdas.cloud.sap/joule](https://ai166-ftaiywgj.eu10.sapdas.cloud.sap/joule)
+1. In a new tab, launch Joule for Consultants: [https://ai166-ftaiywgj.eu10.sapdas.cloud.sap/joule](https://ai166-ftaiywgj.eu10.sapdas.cloud.sap/joule)
 2. Try the following example queries:
    - **App in Cockpit vs Lobby**
      > What is the difference between the MDK app I create in Mobile Services Cockpit and the one I create in SAP Build Lobby?